knowmetools/km-api/docs/API/account.rst

 -------
-Profile
+KMUser
 -------

-A user's profile contains personal information about the user such as their email or name.
+A user's know me user contains personal information about the user such as their email or name.

 .. note::